quii/learn-go-with-tests/intro-to-generics.md

 In our case the type of our type parameter is [`comparable`](https://go.googlesource.com/proposal/+/refs/heads/master/design/go2draft-type-parameters.md#comparable-types-in-constraints) and we've given it the label of `T`.
 This label then lets us describe the types for the arguments to our function.

-We're using `comparable` because we want to describe to the compiler that we wish to use `==` and `!=` - we want to compare!
-If you try changing the type to `any`
+We're using `comparable` because we want to describe to the compiler that we wish to use the `==` and `!=` operators - we want to compare!
+If you try changing the type to `any`,

 ```go
 func AssertNotEqual[T any](got, want T) {
 ```

-You'll get the following error
+You'll get the following error:

 ```
 prog.go2:15:5: cannot compare got != want (operator != not defined for T)